How to Find Change in Gravitational Potential Energy: A practical guide

 Understanding Gravitational Potential Energy

 Before we dive into calculating changes, let's establish a firm understanding of the concept itself.
 Gravitational potential energy (GPE) is the energy an object possesses because of its position relative to a gravitational source, typically the Earth.
 The higher an object is above the Earth's surface, the greater its GPE.
-This is because work must be done against gravity to lift the object to that height.
+Practically speaking, this is because work must be done against gravity to lift the object to that height.
 This work done is stored as potential energy, ready to be converted into other forms of energy, such as kinetic energy when the object falls.

 The key to understanding GPE lies in appreciating the relationship between gravitational force, displacement, and energy.
 Gravity exerts a force on every object with mass, pulling it towards the center of the Earth.
-When we lift an object, we exert a force equal and opposite to the gravitational force, causing a displacement vertically upwards.
+But when we lift an object, we exert a force equal and opposite to the gravitational force, causing a displacement vertically upwards.
 The work done during this displacement is then stored as GPE.

 The Formula for Gravitational Potential Energy